lockbox/pd-platform/docs/src/console/README.md

 but let's do it anyways.

 ### Walking the stack
-- Make an example program to show what the stack config is going to look like
+- [ ] Make an example program to show what the stack config is going to look like
-- Make one that visualizes the live stack in game
+- [ ] Make one that visualizes the stack in game
-- Traverse and yolo
+- [ ] Traverse and yolo

 This is a fun exercise of walking the stack, intuitively we will imagine the stack growing down, as the addresses decrease the more items you add.
 Note that because we are executing exclusively in `Thumb2` mode the calling convention / ABI that will be used on the play.date is documented [here](https://developer.arm.com/documentation/dui0041/c/Thumb-Procedure-Call-Standard/About-the-Thumb-Procedure-Call-Standard).